-First introduced to Australia in 2000, the First Home Owner Grant (FHOG) has repeatedly changed.
+First introduced to Australia in 2000, the First Home Owners Grant (FHOG) has repeatedly changed.
 While nationally recognised, each territory and state fund their own FHOG.
-As a result, tweaking of FHOG rules occurs yearly, depending on budgets.
-So, let’s look at these now.
+As a result, FHOG rule tweaking occurs yearly, depending on government budgets.

-Since the introduction of the FHOG in 2000, state and territory governments have altered the scheme significantly.
-Changes include the amount available to first home buyers, the property type eligible and the capped home value limit.
+Since the introduction of the FHOG, a national scheme that makes home ownership more affordable, in 2000, state and territory governments have altered the scheme significantly.
+Funded and legislated by state and territory governments, the first home owners grant is a one-off payment for first-time home buyers.
+The amount available to first home buyers, the property types eligible and the capped home value limit varies depending on the state or territory of the home purchased, and on the home buyer’s eligibility.

 When first introduced, the FHOG was available for new and established homes.
 Plus, its value was initially $7,000.
 There was also no income test or upper limit on the purchase price of a home.

 After its introduction, the FHOG received a boost on two occasions – in 2008 and 2012.
-These boosts were in response to changing economic conditions.
+These boosts were in response to changing economic conditions and added thousands to the grant.

 Today, rural home buyers can receive added funding, depending on their location.
 In addition, some states offer stamp duty reductions or exemptions.
 To find out if you’re eligible, please refer to the links at the bottom of this article.